shedskin/shedskin/tests2/README.md

 - Each `test_<name>()` function should include at least one `assert` to test a specific case and should not have any parameters.

-- Related tests should be grouped together by subject and should use file names which allow for tests to be naturally grouped together.
+- Related tests should be grouped together by subject and should use file names which allow for tests to be naturally sorted and grouped together.

 For example: